 Fee and Registration

-Click this link to the PharmAcademy Online Registration Form.
+To register: click this link to the PharmAcademy Online Registration Form.
 It includes both the registration form as well as a link to and acceptance of the "Consent for Program Participation" Agreement.
-Submission of transcripts is additionally required.

 Q: What is the schedule for the program?

-Q: Will parents have the chance to see what their teen has done in the program and see the campus?
+Q: Will students and parents have the chance to see visit the campus as part of the program?

 Q: How does the registration process work?

-Please note: In addition to the confirmation email, there will be other emails sent in the month of June regarding other program details.
+Please note: In addition to the confirmation email (which you will receive by the next business day), there will be other emails sent in the month of June regarding other program details.
 Please be sure that the email addresses entered in the registration form are addresses that are checked frequently during the summer months.

-In the online sign-up: when the program reaches capacity, the system will no longer accept new registrations.
+In the online sign-up when the program reaches capacity, the system will no longer accept new registrations.
 If you would like to be added to the wait list, please send an email to Ms. Cheryl Elder at email@example.com to indicate your interest in being added to the PharmAcademy’s wait list.
 If space becomes available, she will notify you.
-If you are doing registration via fax or email, then we will not process your payment until you accept an available seat in the program.

 Q: What is your cancellation policy?

-If there is a need to withdraw from the program, we ask that you notify us as soon as possible.
-If we receive notice of withdrawal before May 22nd, then we will refund all monies paid, minus a $30 processing fee.
-After May 22nd, we will not be able to issue any refunds.
-We are not able to pro-rate any fees, so the cost for each registered participant is $250, which includes all activity costs and lunch each day.
+If there is a need to withdraw from the program, we ask that you notify us as soon as possible, so that we can invite a student on the wait list to participate.
+We are not able to pro-rate any fees, so the cost for each registered participant is $35, which includes activity costs, mailing costs, and a program t-shirt.